GeoscienceAustralia/DEA-CalVal-Phase1/multitimeline_instructions.md

 </OL>
 In order to address the second point, the workflow uses the rainfall data to flag out any satellite data that occurs no more than 10 days after a rainfall event at the field site.
-This is a rather conservative time-scale (3-5 days appears to be the typical timescale to return to normal), but ensures that any remaining data should not be affected by moisture except under the most extreme circumstances.
+This is a rather conservative time-scale as 3-5 days appears to be the typical timescale to return to normal, but ensures that any remaining data should not be affected by moisture except under the most extreme circumstances.
 Unfortunately, this results in some field sites without very much dry data at all, because it rains often at the field site.
 In such cases,